archival-0x/ghostpass/README.md

 ghostpass destruct <session>
     - Destroys <session>
-    - If only one session exists and session argument not provided, that is opened as default
+    - If only one session exists and session argument not provided, that is destructed as default

 ```